Montimage/5Greplay/docs/docs/references/add-rm-rules-at-runtime/readme.md

 # Add or remove rules at runtime

+This feature is developping and coming soon ...

 ## 1. Add new rules
-The new rules in XML format must be compiled (e.g., using `compile_rule`) to obtain the rules in .so format.
+The new rules in XML format must be compiled (e.g., using `compile` command) to obtain the rules in .so format.
-The compiled .so files must be then moved to rules folder (either `/opt/mmt/security/rules` or `./rules`).
+The compiled .so files must be then moved to rule folder  `./rules`.
 Subsequently, mmt-security works only on these .so files.